codeguy/php-the-right-way/_posts/13-02-01-Vagrant.md

 ## Vagrant {#vagrant_title}

-[Vagrant] helps you building your virtual boxes on top of the known virtual environments and will configure these environments based on a single configuration file.
+[Vagrant] helps you build your virtual boxes on top of the known virtual environments and will configure these environments based on a single configuration file.
 These boxes can be set up manually, or you can use "provisioning" software such as [Puppet] or [Chef] to do this for you.
 Provisioning the base box is a great way to ensure that multiple boxes are set up in an identical fashion and removes the need for you to maintain complicated "set up"